MicrosoftDocs/visualstudio-docs/docs/python/working-with-c-cpp-python-in-visual-studio.md

 ## Alternative approaches

-You can create Python extensions in a variety of ways, as described in the following table.
+You can create Python extensions in various ways, as described in the following table.
 The first two rows, `CPython` and `PyBind11`, are discussed in this article.

 | Approach | Vintage | Representative users |
 | --- | --- | --- |